-Sheringham Park Visitor Centre, Norfolk, NR26 8TLRoute details and mapDownload as a print friendly PDF
+Sheringham Park, Norfolk, NR26 8TLRoute details and mapDownload as a print friendly PDF

 - Bus stop

 Transformed from an old car park, the Bower is an ideal spot to sit and relax, listen to birdsong and spot wildlife visiting the pond.
 Adults can rest while the children search for mini-beasts or create a sculpture in the environmental art area.
 The structure in the middle is designed to look like a bowerbird's display area.
 The dogwood growing around it provides insulation against the elements.
 After the leaves drop in the autumn, deep coral red stems are revealed.

-As you continue your walk down the drive take time to look at changing autumn colours of the trees.
+As you continue your walk down the drive, take time to look at changing autumn colours of the trees.
 Each species changes at its own pace, providing a different look almost on a daily basis.
-Stop for a moment in front of the wooden Ling House to take in one of the best views in the park, looking down a valley framed by rhododendrons, over parkland and out to sea.
+Stop for a moment in front of the wooden Ling House to take in one of the best views in the park, looking down a rhododendron-clad valley, over the parkland to the sea.

-Approaching the black railings you now come to 'The Turn'.
-As you descend down the drive Sheringham Hall appears sitting in front of Oak Wood with sea views on either side.
+Approaching the black railings, you now come to 'The Turn'.
+As you descend the drive, Sheringham Hall appears sitting in front of Oak Wood with sea views on either side.

-This is the noted point at which Repton wished the hall to be viewed, creating a strong first impression.
+This is the point from which Humphry Repton wished the hall to be viewed, creating a strong first impression.
 This is a famous scene from the Sheringham Red Book (a copy of which can be seen in the exhibition centre).
-The hall nestles snugly in front of Oak Wood protected from strong northerly winds.
+The hall nestles snugly in front of Oak Wood, protected from strong northerly winds.

 Head through the gate and turn right.
-Follow the path to the gazebo, climb to the top to see the amazing views over the oak wood canopy. looking out to sea, when visibility is good Blakeney point may be seen.
+Follow the path to the gazebo and climb to the top to see the amazing views over the oak canopy.
+Looking out to sea when visibility is good, Blakeney Point may be seen.

 The hall is privately occupied and is not open to the public.
-Building began in 1813 for Abbot Upcher, but he died before completion.
+Building began in 1813 for Abbot Upcher, who died before completion.
 His son carried on the building and lived there from 1839.

-Park Lodge will be on your left as you approach another cattle grid.
+Park Lodge is on your left as you approach another cattle grid.
 Take a moment to view the parkland with the woods running along to your right.
-Centre stage is the temple which was designed by Repton but not built until 1975 by Thomas Upcher.
+Centre stage is the temple which was designed by Repton but not built until 1975.
 Note how the parkland dips and rises to create a spectacular hide and seek game as you move along the path.

 Continue along the path passing by Hall Farm on your left and take the right hand pathway leading to the temple.